Porgramming-Hero-web-course/batch-4-assignment-1-JAKUAN-AHMED/blog-1.md

 📃*When we need both type or any of both types we can use any of UnionType*

-⚡*Lets take object where would have name,age and adress or any only once any of three*
+⚡*Lets take object where would have name,age and address*

 ```ts
 const object1:UnionType={